-4. BUDGETARY BASIS OF ACCOUNTING
+5. BUDGETARY BASIS OF ACCOUNTING

 While the School District is reporting financial position, results of operations, and changes in fund balances/retained earnings on the basis of generally accepted accounting principles (GAAP), the budgetary basis as provided by law is based upon accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
-The Combined Statement of Revenues, Expenditures and Changes in Fund Balances - Budget (Non-GAAP Basis) and Actual - All Governmental Fund Types and the Combined Statement of Revenues, Expenses and Changes in Fund Equity - Budget (Non-GAAP Basis) and Actual - Proprietary Fund Type and Nonexpendable Trust Funds are presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
+The Combined Statement of Revenues, Expenditures and Changes in Fund Balances - Budget (Non-GAAP Basis) and Actual - All Governmental Fund Types and Expendable Trust Fund and the Combined Statement of Revenues, Expenses and Changes in Fund Equity - Budget (Non-GAAP Basis) and Actual - Proprietary Fund Type and Nonexpendable Trust Funds are presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The major differences between the budget basis and GAAP basis are that:

 - 1. Revenues are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis). - 2.
-Expenditures/expenses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis). - 3.
-Encumbrances are treated as expenditures/expenses for all funds (budget basis) rather than as a reservation of fund balance for governmental fund types and as note disclosure in the proprietary fund type (GAAP basis). - 4.
+Expenditures/expenses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis). - Encumbrances are treated as expenditures/expenses for all funds (budget basis) rather than as a reservation of fund balance for governmental fund types and as note disclosure in the proprietary fund type (GAAP basis). - 4.
 For proprietary funds, the acquisition and construction of capital assets are reported on the operating statement (budget basis) rather than as balance sheet transactions (GAAP basis). - 5.
-Principal payments on revenue anticipation notes are reported on the operating statement (budget basis) rather than as balance sheet transactions (GAAP basis). - 6.
-The School District does not budget for the activities of various grants administered by the fiscal agent who collects and holds the assets.
-However, the activities of the fiscal agent that pertain to Miami East Local School District are included in the special revenue funds for GAAP reporting purposes.
+Principal payments on revenue anticipation notes are reported on the operating statement (budget basis) rather than as balance sheet transactions (GAAP basis). - The School District does not budget for the activities of various grants administered by the fiscal agent who collects and holds the assets.
+However, the activities of the fiscal agent that pertain to Miami East Local School District are included in the special revenue funds for GAAP reporting purposes. - 7.
+Advances are operating transactions (budget basis) as opposed to balance sheet transactions (GAAP basis).